-Wood explains that the book’s editor acts as a go-between for the author and their ideas for the book cover and the designer who will obviously be coming to the process with their own ideas.
-Add in the publisher’s experience of what sells, and various book publicity and book marketing concepts, and it can be a complicated process.
+In the video, you can click above to watch, and Wood explains that the book’s editor acts as a go-between for the author and book cover designer.
+It’s a melding of ideas with some coming from the author and others from the designer.
+Add in the publisher’s experience with what sells and various book publicity and book marketing concepts, and it can be a multi-faceted process.

-For another book that Wood worked on, Made For Love, it was a very quick process.
-She knew she wanted an air-brushed beachy feel for this Miami-set book.
-She found reference photos of air-brushed t-shirts online, and tracked down the artist who had created them.
-She told him what she was looking for and he created a T-shirt to her specifications.
-He sent her a photo of the design, and even sent her the shirt:
+For another book that Wood worked on, Made For Love, it was a swift process.
+She knew she wanted an air-brushed beachy feel for this book set in Miami.
+The initial step in the book cover design process was to locate reference photos of air-brushed t-shirts online.
+Next, she tracked down the artist who had created them and ordered a custom design to her specifications.
+He sent her a photo of the design and even sent her the shirt.

 (via Sara Wood)

-In other cases, it can be a longer process.
-One designer received an inspiration image from a Blockbuster author.
-She used this photograph in several computerized graphic design images.
+For example, we know a designer who received an inspiration image from a blockbuster author.
+She first used the photograph in several design concepts.
 Based on editorial feedback, she added borders, changed colors, rotated the image.
-No, no, no. She finally decided to go back to basics and using the photograph as inspiration painted the subject.
+But later on, she went back to basics and using the photograph as inspiration painted the subject.
 The consensus was that she was getting closer.
-She then painted several subjects, cut them out, arranged the cut outs on paper and made a copy of that image, to give a textured effect.
-After a few more go rounds on color, typeset and type size, she had the book cover.
+She then painted several subjects, cut them out, arranged the cutouts on paper, and made a copy of that image, to give a textured effect.
+After a few more rounds on color, typeset, and type size, the final book cover was approved.